 See also Youkai.

 This mythology contains examples of:

 - Anthropomorphic Personification: Japanese "gods" are actually this.
-As due to translation error in the past, the closest english word for kami is actually "spirit", but are often mistaken as gods due to western people trying to understand Shinto religion.
-Likewise everything has a kami in Shinto, from puddles to stones even swords.
+As due to translation errors in the past, the closest English word for Kami is actually "spirit", but are often mistaken as gods due to western people trying to understand Shinto religion.
+Likewise everything has a kami in Shinto, from puddles, to stones, and even swords.

 - Back from the Dead: Izanami, with disastrous results.
 Also Okuninushi, twice.

 - Beware the Nice Ones: Okuninushi was a Nice Guy until Emperor Suujin's reign, when he caused a plague and demanded a new temple to end it.
 Doing so stopped the plague, but then made the next emperor's son dumb, requiring the emperor to build another temple to him.

 - Big Beautiful Woman: Uzume is often depicted as being very cute and chubby.
 Even the leaner versions tend to have a softer look than the other main goddesses.